Nonlinear anisotropic equilibrium reconstruction in axisymmetric magnetic mirrors: Equilibrium reconstruction with Pleiades

 We will derive an analytic form for the distribution function and resultant anisotropic equilibrium pressure and density profiles in a neutral beam injection (NBI) fueled mirror plasma with sloshing ions based on a modification of the work in Bilikmen \textit{et al.}\cite{Bilikmen1997} and Egedal \textit{et al.}\cite{Egedal2022} To begin, the total pressure profiles may be described:

-where $p_\mathrm{GD}$ is the cool Maxwellian gas dynamic pressure, $A(\psi)$ is the radial pressure profile, $p_\mathrm{hot,(\parallel ,\perp)}(\psi,b)$ are the anisotropic pressures from the hot ions, $n_{GD}(\psi)$ is the gas dynamic plasma density, $n_\mathrm{hot}(\psi,b)$ is the hot ion density, and $T_e$ is the electron temperature.
+where $p_\mathrm{GD}$ is the cool Maxwellian gas dynamic pressure, $p_\mathrm{hot,(\parallel ,\perp)}(\psi,b)$ are the anisotropic pressures from the hot ions, $n_{GD}(\psi)$ is the gas dynamic plasma density, $n_\mathrm{hot}(\psi,b)$ is the hot ion density, and $T_e$ is the electron temperature.
 In principle, hot electron distributions from electron cyclotron heating (ECH) can also generate sloshing electron pressure profiles.
 The pressure contribution from these electrons has not been included in the pressure functions here (\ref{eq:p_par_prof}-\ref{eq:p_prof}), but will be investigated in future work.
 We can construct $p_\mathrm{hot}$ from model distribution functions through integration:

-where $v$ is the velocity, $\theta$ is the pitch angle, $v_0$ is the neutral beam injection velocity, $m_i$ is the ion mass, and $f_\mathrm{hot}(v,\theta)$ is the hot ion distribution function.
+where $v$ is the velocity, $\theta$ is the pitch angle, $v_0$ is the neutral beam injection velocity, $m_i$ is the ion mass, $\mathcal{A}(\psi)$ is the radial pressure profile multiplied by the fast ion slowing down time $\tau_s$ (multiplying the pressure profile by the slowing down time simplifies normalizations substantially), and $f_\mathrm{hot}(v,\theta)$ is the hot ion distribution function.
 To generate axial pressure profiles, we must pick some distribution basis $f_\mathrm{hot}(v,\theta)$ which can be evaluated quickly but is detailed enough to provide an accurate approximation of mirror confinement dynamics.
 A convenient form is found in Egedal, \textit{et al.} \cite{Egedal2022}:

 Details on the terms in this equation and its derivation may be found in Appendix~\ref{ap:FP_sol}.
 The NBI source in WHAM may be modeled with:

 where $v_\mathrm{NBI} = \sqrt{2E_\mathrm{NBI}/m_i}$ is the neutral beam velocity and $\theta_\mathrm{NBI}$ is the neutral beam injection angle.
 If (\ref{eq:f_egedal}) is taken to be the midplane distribution function, it is possible to find the off-midplane distribution at a given value of $b$ by integrating: